Back to Page

 2) Choose the right channel

-The right channel for your campaign depends on the products, market and obviously your budget.
-Here is a list of few channels marketers most often use:
+The right channel for your campaign depends on the products, market, and your budget.
+Here is a list of a few channels marketers most often use:

 3) DO NOT send the traffic directly to your product detail page